Nikon D5300 versus Nikon D5500

 |Nikon D7100 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||24.2||13.7||1256||83|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The D5300 and the D5500 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The adjacent table lists some of the other core features of the Nikon D5300 and Nikon D5500 along with similar information for a selection of comparators.
+The table below summarizes some of the other core capabilities of the Nikon D5300 and Nikon D5500 in connection with corresponding information for a sample of similar cameras.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Nikon D5300 (⇒ rgt)||optical||no||3.2||1037||swivel||no||4000||5.0||12||no|